 It is no secret that car insurance is a necessary expense that can sometimes add up depending on several factors.
-One of the things that determines your car insurance rate is what you use your vehicle for.
+One of the things that determine your car insurance rates is what you use your vehicle for.
 If you use your vehicle for commuting to and from work or school, you may pay more than if you use your vehicle for pleasure.
 It is important to understand the definitions of commute and pleasure in terms of car insurance, as well as how it affects your car insurance policy.

 The vast majority of drivers across the nation have commuter insurance.
 You will pay for a commuter insurance policy if you use your vehicle to drive to and from work or school on a near-daily basis.
 Even if you use your car for pleasure other times, if you commute at all you have to have a commuter insurance policy.

 Getting a car insurance policy for pleasure only means that you do not use your car at all for commuting to or from work or school.
 Most frequently pleasure use car insurance policies are for sports cars or classic cars that are only driven on the weekends or for road trips.
 You may also qualify for a pleasure use car insurance policy if you are retired and no longer work.
 Another way to get this type of policy is to use public transportation for your commute and your vehicle only for essential trips.

 You will ultimately pay more for a car insurance policy as a commuter than as a pleasure driver.
 There are a few factors that determine how much more you will pay.
 The area that you live and work in could make a difference in your premium rates.
 If you live or work in a very high traffic area, you may pay more for car insurance.